2021 Local Domestic and Family Violence Committee Grants Funding Guidelines

 The information will only be used for the purpose for which it was collected.
 Applicants must ensure people whose personal details are supplied with applications are aware the department is being supplied with this information and how it will be used.

-Successful applicants will be required to obtain consent from project participants (where relevant), using the DCJ Still and moving images consent form (event) for all still and moving images of participants captured by the applicant during the course of the project and provided to DCJ.
-The successful applicant will be required to provide the completed and signed consent form/s to Women NSW with the acquittal.
+Successful applicants will be required to obtain consent from project participants (where relevant), using the DCJ Still and Moving Images Consent Form for all vision of participants captured by the applicant during the course of the project and provided to DCJ.
+The successful applicant will be required to provide the completed and signed consent form/s to Strategy and Programs with the acquittal.

-Women NSW staff are available to provide information to applicants regarding the grants and the types of projects eligible for funding.
-It is important successful recipients inform Women NSW of any project difficulties as they arise, so advice or assistance can be offered where possible.
+Strategy and Programs staff are available to provide information to applicants regarding the grants and the types of projects eligible for funding.
+It is important successful recipients inform Strategy and Programs of any project difficulties as they arise, so advice or assistance can be offered where possible.